 But even just by focusing on text, we can still achieve results IBM would be proud of: In the financial sector, we can imagine Tactical Cognitive Computing as a team of interns, thousands-strong, crunching through a million documents each day, finding the five-to-ten bullet points that will be relevant to each of a stock market investor’s decisions.
 In retail, as an intelligent assistant intuitively stepping-in to influence consumer buying decisions.
 In healthcare, as the most well-read doctor in the world, annotating pathways at life-saving speed.

 Intelligence at Scale

 Like Watson, the benefit in every circumstance is Intelligence at Scale: self-taught decision-making and a human-like understanding of context, deployed at a scale far greater than any human could achieve.
-Even if some early adopters of AI are frustrated with its high costs and the time and resources it takes to train a system, it’s easy to see why Gartner predict it will feature in almost every new software product by 2020.
+Even if some early adopters of AI are frustrated with its high costs and the time and resources it takes to train a system, it’s easy to see why Forrester predicts that cognitive computing technologies will be worth $1.2 Trillion globally by 2020.